kontena/kontena/docs/using-kontena/deploy.md

 ### Daemon

-A service with `daemon` strategy will deploy given number of instances to all nodes.
+A service with `daemon` strategy will deploy the given number of instances to all Nodes.

 ```
 deploy: